Ready to make your first purchase? Here are a few pointers…

 Most vehicles come with sensors of different types and complex wirings that help the vehicle provide the luxury and comfort you want.
 There are also electrical parts that may have outlived their lifespan and need changing.
 Parts like main and auxiliary batteries, alternators to mention a few.

 There are common issues that vehicles in wholesale auctions can have.
-Either the issues were developed before being listed in the auction or after.
+Issues developed before being listed in the auction or after.

 Here are some common electrical issues you might find in a used car bought from a wholesale auction lot: